 When she asked the man in charge, Yaacov Patt, to explain the function of his office, he pledged her to secrecy, described the activities of the Haganah and asked for her help.
 Rose Viteles agreed, but only after Patt assured her that the Haganah was not anti-Arab, did not preach hatred and existed for defense purposes only.

-The first project Patt outlined was to raise funds for a Magen David Adom.
+The first project Patt outlined was to raise funds for a Magen David Adom, an emergency medical and disaster service.
 There already existed a Magen David Adom in Haifa and Tel Aviv but Patt wanted the Magen David Adom in Jerusalem to be an arm of the Haganah so that it could serve as a cover for Haganah activities.
-Within a few months, Rose Viteles had raised the funds, organized a committee of doctors and arranged for the acquisition of an ambulance.
+Within a few months, Rose Viteles had raised the funds, organized a committee of doctors, and arranged for the acquisition of an ambulance.
 When the Arab riots broke out in Jerusalem in the spring of 1936, the Magen David Adom was already functioning.

 When Rose Viteles joined the local committee in 1934, the Haganah in Jerusalem was in the throes of a serious crisis, lacking the funds to purchase new weapons.
 The total income of the Jerusalem Haganah was only ?P 40 per month (about USD 160).